conan-io/conan-center-index/docs/conandata_yml_format.md

             sha256: "f5d48c4b0d558c5d71e8bf6fcdf135b0943210c1ff91f8191dfc447419a6b12e"
 ```

-this approach requires a special code within [build](https://docs.conan.io/en/latest/reference/conanfile/methods.html#build) method to handle.
+This approach requires a special code within [build](https://docs.conan.io/en/latest/reference/conanfile/methods.html#build) method to handle.

 ## patches

-sometimes sources provided by project require patching for various reasons. `conandata.yml` may include information about patches.
+Sometimes sources provided by project require patching for various reasons.
+The `conandata.yml` file is the right place to indicate this information as well.

 ### patch_file

-patch file might be committed to the conan-center-index, near to the conanfile (usually, into the `patches` sub-directory).
+Patch file might be committed to the conan-center-index, near to the conanfile (usually, into the `patches` sub-directory).
 Such patch files usually have either `.diff` or `.patch` extension.
-the recommented way to generate such patches is [git format-patch](https://git-scm.com/docs/git-format-patch). the path to the patch is relative to the directory containing `conandata.yml` and `conanfile.py`.
+The recommended way to generate such patches is [git format-patch](https://git-scm.com/docs/git-format-patch).
+The path to the patch is relative to the directory containing `conandata.yml` and `conanfile.py`.

 ### base_path

-specifies a sub-directory in project's sources to apply patch. directory is relative to the [source_folder](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=source_folder#source-folder). usually, it would be a `source_subfolder`, but could be a lower-level sub-directory (e.g. if it's a patch for the submodule),
+Specifies a sub-directory in project's sources to apply patch.
+This directory is relative to the [source_folder](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=source_folder#source-folder).
+Usually, it would be a `source_subfolder`, but could be a lower-level sub-directory (e.g. if it's a patch for a submodule).

 ### url

-the patch could be taken from the existing resource (e.g. some patches are distributed alongside the source tarball). see `url` section of the `sources`.
+The patch could be taken from the existing resource (e.g. some patches are distributed alongside the source tarball).
+See `url` section of the `sources`.

 ### sha256

-for the patch downloaded from the Internet, provides a hashsum. see `sha256` section of the `sources`.
+This is the hash for the patch itself, in the same way this field is used in the `sources` section.

 ### sha1

-for the patch downloaded from the Internet, provides a hashsum. see `sha1` section of the `sources`.
+This is the hash for the patch itself, in the same way this field is used in the `sources` section.

 ### md5

-for the patch downloaded from the Internet, provides a hashsum. see `md5` section of the `sources`.
+This is the hash for the patch itself, in the same way this field is used in the `sources` section.

 ### patch_type

-the `patch_type` field specifies the type of the patch. in conan-center-index we currently accept only several kind of patches.
+The `patch_type` field specifies the type of the patch.
+In conan-center-index we currently accept only several kind of patches:

 #### official